vinfreecs/genga/docs/Setup.rst

 	export OMP_PLACES="{0,1,2,3, ...}"

-to the terminal, before running the code, were the numers indicate all the core id's that should be used.
+to the terminal, before running the code, were the numbers indicate all the core id's that should be used.

 Compile GENGA on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^